MiHaTsKiYi13/MiHa/README.md

     Compliance with Laws: You are responsible for ensuring that your use of this script complies with all applicable laws and regulations in your jurisdiction.

-By continuing to use this script, you acknowledge that you have read and understood this disclaimer and agree to its terms.